 I was like, ‘I’m going to fuck Nintendo in the ass.’
 I’ll bring out a Super Mario hockey game starring Mario Lemieux.
 I didn’t want Mario Lemieux Hockey, I wanted Super Mario Hockey.
 Anyway, the attorneys said, ‘You can make a Mario Lemieux Hockey, but you can’t make a Super Mario.’
 So once they told me that, I lost interest.
 But he was a big hockey player for about four or five years in the US.
 So there were things that I did try and do to circumvent some of this stuff.
 Because on the court, everybody would start shouting, ‘Super Mario!
 Super Mario!’ (laughs).

 Time Extension: As you mentioned, after working at Atari, you ended up starting a company called Black Pearl Software in 1992, which was eventually acquired by THQ one year later.
-As a final question, what was it like working at THQ compared to Atari?
+As a final question, we'd love to know what was it like working at THQ compared to Atari?

 Lawrence Siegel: THQ was started by a man named Jack Friedman.
 Jack would probably be 80 today.
 He was four or five years older than me.
 He was a sweetheart of a man and he had made a lot of money in the licensing business.
 When the movie E.T. came out, one of his buddies said, ‘Anything with E.T. on it sells!
 Go get some sort of a license for E.T.’
 So Jack went and stood in front of the licensing guy and he said, ‘I’ll take anything.'